-Mark Dion (American, b.
-August 28, 1961) is a unique artist who uses mixed media to create art that conveys the ways people have been conditioned by society to make connections.
-He heavily relies on scientific categorization methods, plus artifacts and other physical objects that are incorporated into what he terms "Curios of Curiosity."
+(American, born August 28, 1961) is a unique artist who uses mixed media to create art that conveys the ways people have been conditioned by society to make connections.
+He relies heavily on scientific categorization methods, plus artifacts and other physical objects that are incorporated into what he terms "Curios of Curiosity."
 His intent is to make people see differences between rational and irrational perception.
 In 1986, Dion earned his BFA from the Hartford School of Art.
-He has also attended New York's School of Visual Arts and studied using the Whitney Museum of American Art Independent Study Program.
-The University of Hartford's School of Art bestowed an honorary Doctor of Arts degree in 2003.
+He also attended New York's School of Visual Arts, and studied in the Whitney Museum of American Art Independent Study Program.
+The University of Hartford's School of Art awarded Dion with an honorary Doctor of Arts degree in 2003.